Mellon Postdoctoral Fellowship in the Humanities

 Terms of Appointment

-The School of Humanities, Arts, and, Social Sciences has four departments participating in this search: Comparative Media Studies/Writing, Literature, Global Studies and Languages, Music and Theater Arts.
-Applicants must designate one of the four academic units in which they would like to be located.
-Appointments will be for two years, effective July 1, 2017.
-Fellows will teach one course in Spring 2018 and one per semester the following academic year, and will be in residence at MIT during this time.
-The salary will be $66,000 per year with standard benefits, and each Fellow will receive a research fund of $1,000 to cover travel and other costs associated with research and professional development.
+The School of Humanities, Arts, and, Social Sciences has three departments participating in this search: Comparative Media Studies/Writing, Literature, and Music and Theater Arts.
+Applicants must designate one of the three academic units in which they would like to be located.
+Two Mellon Fellows will be selected for a one-year appointment, effective July 1, 2022.
+Based on funding, there might be a possibility of a one-year extension.
+Fellows will teach one course in Spring 2023 and, if extended, one per semester the following year, and will be in residence at MIT during this time.
+In addition to teaching and developing courses, fellows are also expected to conduct research and contribute to the intellectual life of the School.
+Salary will be $73,000 per year with standard benefits, and each Fellow will receive a research fund of $1,000 to cover travel and other costs associated with research and professional development.

 Eligibility and Selection

-- Letter describing the applicant's teaching and research experience, and presenting a brief proposal for a new research project to be completed during the term of the fellowship
+2. A brief proposal presenting a new research project to be completed during the term of fellowship.

-- Letter of Certification from the Registrar’s Office, Department of Graduate Studies, or Department Head, certifying that the applicant will be formally awarded a PhD diploma by July 1, 2017.
+5. Three letters of recommendation 6.
+Letter of Certification from the Registrar’s Office, Department of Graduate Studies, or Department Head, certifying that the applicant will be formally awarded a PhD diploma by July 1, 2022.
 This requirement is only relevant for applicants who have not yet formally received a PhD at the time the application is due.